sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 But what if your intention was not to set `y` to `f(0)`?
 What if the real bug was in failing to consider another case and come up with a suitable result in that case as well?
+What if `x` was actually a `uid_t`?
+Should it still be initialised to zero as a "safe default"?

 ```c++
 int x;  // will definitely get overwritten